 Did something happen to your tooth that is far too severe for a dental filling?
 Perhaps you broke your tooth or are suffering from the effects of severe tooth decay.
 No matter the problem, a PFM crown is a wonderful solution to protect your remaining tooth, so you can avoid an extraction.

 How Does a PFM Crown Protect a Damaged Tooth?

 From a purely cosmetic view, any crown will take the place of the tooth as part of the smile.
 Because high-quality porcelain restorations are both beautiful and lifelike, they automatically enhance a patient’s appearance.
-Even if the PFM crown is in the back of the mouth, it can still provide both aesthetic and functional purposes.
+Even if the crown is in the back of the mouth, it can still provide both aesthetic and functional purposes.

 What Does PFM Actually Mean?

 PFM is short for porcelain-fused-to-metal, although some individuals also use the term “porcelain on metal crown” to describe these types of restorations.
 At our office, we prefer gold alloy metal bases for our PFM’s, and we opt to partner only with laboratories that utilize the highest quality porcelain.
 This ensures a long lasting restoration that you will be proud to wear.

 How does a porcelain fused to gold restoration differ from the all porcelain alternative?

 You may have heard that you should ask your dentist about an all porcelain crown to cap your damaged or decayed tooth.
 Yet it might be a better alternative.
 Why?
 All porcelain crowns lack any type of supportive metal base.

 What benefits does the metal offer?

 How Does a PFM Crown Better Support the Placement of a Bridge?

 A bridge fills in the gap created by one or more missing teeth.
 An especially long bridge relies on sturdy end crowns to keep the bridge in place.
 Due to their metal bases, this design is more likely to be able to support the bridge.

 Is a PFM Crown Right for Someone With Bruxism?